pantheon-systems/documentation/source/docs/articles/sites/code/using-the-pantheon-workflow.md

 By design, code changes via SFTP are prevented in Test and Live.
 All code changes should be done in Dev.
 There are two ways to update code in Test or Live:

-1. **Use the Workflow**: Deploy code from Dev to Test to Live via the Site Dashboard as outlined above.
+1. **Use the Workflow** (Recommended): Deploy code from Dev to Test to Live via the Site Dashboard as outlined above.

-2. **Hotfixes**: We do not recommend hotfixing.
-Hotfixes should be the exception, not the norm.
-Pushing a [hotfix via Git](/docs/articles/sites/code/hot-fixes) is the only way to push code directly to Live without having to go through Dev and Test.
-Hotfixing is not a best practice.
+2. **Hotfixes**: Hotfixes is not a best practice and should be the exception, not the norm.
+Pushing a [hotfix via Git](/docs/articles/sites/code/hot-fixes) is the only way to push code changes directly to Live without deploying through Dev and Test.

 ## Other Workflow Tools: Import, Export, Wipe